What Makes Personal Marketing Work?

 Effectiveness of Marketing Campaigns

 Marketing campaigns are initiated to achieve specific goals and targets.
 A marketing campaign is said to be effective if it can realize organizational goals.
-Marketing campaigns such as personal selling and public relations should be able to generate new sales and increase the overall revenues.
-The campaign should additionally create customer loyalty and improve the brand of the company.
+Marketing campaigns such as personal selling and public relations should be able to generate new sales and increase overall revenues.
+The campaign should also create customer loyalty and improve the company’s brand.
 The campaigns should be able to correct the dented image of the company.
-These marketing campaigns should be able to provide feedback to the organization which can be used use improve products.
-An effective marketing campaign should be able to widen the market served by the company and generate competitive advantage for the company.
-At the end of marketing, the position of the company in the market should improve, and its response to customer issues should be swift (Boone & Kurtz, 2013).
+These marketing campaigns should be able to provide feedback to the organization, which can be used to improve products.
+An effective marketing campaign should be able to widen the market served by the company and generate a competitive advantage for the company.
+At the end of marketing, the company’s position in the market should improve, and its response to customer issues should be swift (Boone & Kurtz, 2013).

 Conflict of Interest

 Unilever Company has shown a conflict of interest in the manner in which it is marketing to young men and women.
-One of the marketing campaigns conducted by the company makes use of Axe products targeting men.
-The campaign uses posters of men who use Axe products to attract women who are perceived to be beautiful.
-In this campaign, men are depicted to be attracted to slim, tall and beautiful women.
-The other campaign is designed to reach out to women with the message of real beauty.
+One of the marketing campaigns conducted by the company used Axe products that targeted men.
+The campaign uses posters of men who use Axe products to attract women who are perceived as beautiful.
+In this campaign, men are depicted as being attracted to slim, tall, and beautiful women.
+The other campaign is designed to reach women with the message of real beauty.
 The intended message of the second promotional campaign is the opposite of the first campaign.
-In this case, the company uses Axe products to create a conflict of interest where it urges men to date tall and beautiful women while at the same time convincing women to embrace inner beauty.
-The marketing campaigns, therefore, portray the company to have an interest in two market segments by developing different campaign messages for its different customer base (Keller & Kotler, 2016).
+In this case, the company uses Axe products to create a conflict of interest, urging men to date tall and beautiful women while convincing women to embrace inner beauty.
+Therefore, The marketing campaigns portray the company as interested in two market segments by developing different campaign messages for its customer base (Keller & Kotler, 2016).

 Recommendations